automationhacks/automationhacks.github.io/_posts/2019-12-07-advice-from-a-test-journeyman.md

       </li>

       <li>
-        <strong>Write blogs</strong>, I&#8217;ve found that just the <strong>act of explaining something that I have learned to others</strong> makes it <strong>clearer</strong> to me since I am forced to think about it more deeply.
+        <strong>Write blogs</strong>, I've found that just the <strong>act of explaining something that I have learned to others</strong> makes it <strong>clearer</strong> to me since I am forced to think about it more deeply.
 You can follow more of what I write on <a href="https://automationhacks.blog/" target="_blank" rel="noopener">automation hacks</a> or cross-posts on <a href="https://medium.com/automation-hacks/archive" target="_blank" rel="noopener">medium</a> or <a href="https://dev.to/automationhacks">dev.to</a>
       </li>
       <li>
         <strong>Give tech talks</strong> at my workplace or <strong>attend conferences</strong>.
 Public speaking while sometimes being intimidating <strong>really really</strong> makes you understand the topic at a deeper level.
       </li>
       <li>
-        <strong>Read books, </strong>Reading exposes your mind to a variety of different approaches out there and really helps in discovering stuff that you don&#8217;t know and should understand well enough.
+        <strong>Read books, </strong>Reading exposes your mind to a variety of different approaches out there and really helps in discovering stuff that you don't know and should understand well enough.
 The trick is to not limit yourself to just books on testing but generalize into an array of topics than aim to specialize.
 Here are a couple of reading lists that I am currently attempting to go through: <a href="https://blog.gojekengineering.com/the-go-jek-reading-list-1088712ccc14" target="_blank" rel="noopener">The Gojek essential reading list</a>, <a href="https://blog.codinghorror.com/recommended-reading-for-developers/" target="_blank" rel="noopener">Recommended reading for developers</a>
       </li>
     </ul>